simonshephard/CC_w06d01_hw_scope_whodunnit/hw_scope_whodunnit.md

 ```

 Result:

--Logs "The murderer is Miss Scarlet."
+- Logs "The murderer is Miss Scarlet."

 #### Episode 2